Overview

 You can customize the flow of the SDK via the withCustomFlow(FlowStep[])

 method.
-You can remove, add and shift around steps of the SDK flow.
+You can add, remove and shift around steps of the SDK flow.

 Exiting the flow